tilemill-project/tilemill/_posts/docs/guides/0203-01-01-styling-lines.md

       }
     }

-Another common railroad line style is similat, but with a thin dash and a thick outline.
+Another common railroad line style is similar, but with a thin dash and a thick outline.
 Make sure you define the `::dash` after the `::line` so that it appears on top correctly.

 <img src='/tilemill/assets/pages/styling-lines-10.png' class='fig-right' />